mrebol/f2f-consistent-semantic-segmentation/README.md

     python eval.py

 ## Results
-The results which consists of predicted semantic segmentation images and Tensorboard logging are stored in the `output` folder.
+The results consist of the predicted semantic segmentation images and the Tensorboard logs.
+Both are stored in the `output` folder.
 The Tensorboard logs can be examined after installing [Tensorboard](https://www.tensorflow.org/tensorboard) with the command:

     tensorboard --logdir output